Coronavirus (COVID-19) Information and Resources – Updated 6.3.2020

 If a student and the Financial Aid Supervisor are unable to reach an agreement, the student may appeal in writing within five school days of receiving notification to the dean of enrollment management.
 The dean of student support will meet with the student and the financial aid supervisor within five school days of receipt of the appeal.
 The student will be notified in writing of the decision within five school days of the meeting.

 Students who wish to appeal a decision pertaining to graduation requirements may use the appeal process outlined in the Credit for Prior Learning appeal section.

 Students are responsible for charges and payments to their account.
 In extenuating circumstances a student may be eligible for a refund or a reduction in outstanding charges outside of the general tuition refund policy determined by the Wisconsin Technical College System.
 Before a student account appeal is filed, the student should seek assistance from the Campus Office regarding charges and payments on their account.

 The student account appeals process must be initiated within 90 days of the charge being posted to the student’s account or within 90 days of the official semester start date, whichever is later.
+The deadline for appeals has been extended to May 21, 2020 for all Spring 2020 classes.
 To file an appeal, the Student Account Appeal Form must be completed by the student with all supporting documentation attached and submitted:

 - In person

 The appeal will be reviewed by an Ad Hoc Student Account Appeals Committee.
 Appeals are reviewed biweekly.
 The student will receive written notification within two weeks following the appeals meeting.

 Student Conduct Appeal (non-academic)